 Whole Grains

-Incorporating whole grains into your diet can provide numerous for individuals with lichen sclerosus.
-Whole grains are rich in, vitamins, and minerals, which can help to reduce and promote overall digestive health.
-Additionally, whole grains have a lower glycemic index than refined grains, meaning they cause a slower and sustained rise in blood sugar levels, which can help reduce and improve overall symptom management.
+Incorporating whole grains into your diet can provide numerous health benefits for individuals with lichen sclerosus.
+Whole grains are rich in fiber, vitamins, and minerals, which can help to reduce inflammation and promote overall digestive health.
+Additionally, whole grains have a lower glycemic index than refined grains, meaning they cause a slower and more sustained rise in blood sugar levels, which can help reduce inflammation and improve overall symptom management.

 Types of Whole Grains